In 2019, Tadano celebrates the 100th anniversary of its founding.

-Company founder Masuo Tadano starts a small welding company that will eventually grow to become Tadano.
+Company founder Masuo Tadano starts a small welding company that will eventually grow to become Tadano (second from the left: Masuo Tadano).

 Tadano Iron Works Co., Ltd. is established in Takamatsu, Japan by Masuo Tadano, who serves as the first company president.